joelborellis/HOK-project-starter-GHCP/README.md

 ### What you get

-- An outline for a **3-day agenda** focused on building a solution with three (3) specifications using SpecKit.
+- An outline for a **3-day agenda** focused on a hands on keyboard experience with a customer building a solution with three (3) specifications using SpecKit.
 - A **day-by-day agenda** with session examples:
   - [Day 1](./Day-1.md)
   - [Day 2](./Day-2.md)